 Gaston home prices are not only among the most expensive in Oregon, but Gaston real estate also consistently ranks among the most expensive in America.

-Gaston is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Gaston is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Gaston is a city of sales and office workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Gaston who work in office and administrative support (16.67%), maintenance occupations (10.68%), and sales jobs (10.26%).

 Also of interest is that Gaston has more people living here who work in computers and math than 95% of the places in the US.